 “Do you speak Greek?” he replied.
 “Aren’t you the Egyptian who started a revolt and led four thousand terrorists out into the wilderness some time ago?”

-Acts never has Paul explicitly deny the commander’s accusation; rather, Paul simply says he is a Jew from Tarsus.
-This strikes me as an intentional swipe against Paul by an author who was begrudgingly admitting Paul into the Orthodoxy.
-The point was to cast Paul as roughly equivalent to the Egyptian, and (just as importantly), the Egyptian as equivalent to Theudas.
+In Acts, Paul does not explicitly deny the commander’s accusation; rather, Paul simply says he is a Jew from Tarsus.
+This rings as an intentional swipe against Paul by an author who was begrudgingly admitting Paul into the Orthodoxy.
+Indeed there are other instances where Paul or his ensemble is treated poorly in Acts, including equating Paul to the Saulus described by Josephus in Acts 9, as well as having Peter compel Ananias’s death because of his concealment of money (Ananias was also tasked with helping remove Paul’s eye scales after his epiphany).

 The fact that both were treated with veiled hostility in Acts is not inconsequential; my speculation is that Christianity’s Jesus-on-Earth story was a reformulation of these two characters (along with others) and their resistance against the day’s status quo; it might have even been the case that these two messianic claimants were proto-Christian (Nasaraene) leaders.